sylviayangyy/XQueryProcessor_CSE232B/README.md

 # 49_CSE232BWI20
 ## For milestone4:

-### The jar file is under the root directory of CSE232BWI20 repo.
+### The XQueryOptimized.jar file is under the root directory of CSE232BWI20 repo.

 ### Input:
 java -jar XQueryOptimized.jar input.txt -L